nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_EDIT.md

 Here is the flow of the AnimalEditForm component:
 1. Component loads - Save button should be disabled since the data is not available yet..
-2. `componentDidMount()` calls API to get the animal based on the animalId in the URL.
+1. `componentDidMount()` calls API to get the animal based on the animalId in the URL.
-3. Data loads and `setState()` is invoked with new data (also set loadingStatus to false)
+1. Data loads and `setState()` is invoked with new data (also set loadingStatus to false)
-4. `render()` is invoked, displaying animal details and ready for edits.
+1. `render()` is invoked, displaying animal details and ready for edits.
-5. Make changes and select `save`
+1. Make changes.
+As changes are made, state is updated.
+Select `save`.
-6. In state, set `loadingStatus` to true - this ensures the user cannot repeatedly click button while API is being updated.
+1. The `updateExistingAnimal` method will `setState` `loadingStatus` to true - this ensures the user cannot repeatedly click button while API is being updated.
-7. Invoke `AnimalManger.put` to change the API data.
+1. Invoke `AnimalManger.put` to change the API data.
-8. Once the API has updated, change the view to display all the animals.
+1. Once the API has updated, change the view to display all the animals.

 > components/animal/AnimalEditForm.js